 Comprehensive loss includes net loss as well as other changes in stockholders' equity that result from transactions and economic events other than those with stockholders.
-For the years ended December 31, 2021 and 2020, there were no elements of other comprehensive loss.
+For the year ended December 31, 2022, the Company's only element of other comprehensive loss was unrealized gains (losses) on marketable securities.
+For the year ended December 31, 2021, there were no elements of other comprehensive loss.